-The eight-year data archive is used here to compare, with long-term averaging, the concentrations of $PM{10}$ and BC that characterize the Landfill and Community monitoring sites under northerly and southerly wind flows and under differing activity levels.
+The nine-year data archive is used here to compare, with long-term averaging, the concentrations of $PM{10}$ and BC that characterize the Landfill and Community monitoring sites under northerly and southerly wind flows and under differing activity levels (subsections 5.1 to 5.5).
 Activity levels are binned according to landfill working and non-working days and working and non-working hours.
-The eight-year averaged results presented in this report concerning the effect of work activity levels on concentrations of $PM{10}$ and BC are, overall, consistent with those presented in STI's third, fourth, fifth, sixth, and seventh annual reports.
+The nine-year averaged results presented in this report concerning the effect of work activity levels on concentrations of $PM{10}$ and BC are, overall, consistent with those presented in STI's third through eighth annual reports.